 Details.
 Work exchanges during shorter stays usually operate as follows:

 The work.
 The work undertaken as participation in work exchanges during shorter stays is mainly kitchen work, organised around meals.
-It involves prepping meals, cleaning up after meals, and related tasks.
+The work typically takes up five to six hours a day and it involves prepping meals, cleaning up after meals, and related tasks.
 There is also occasionally work involving cleaning studios and work outdoors.
 However, these tasks are not ones that we can know with any precision before time, and although participants can request particular sorts of work, we cannot guarantee that any specific sort of work is available.

 Apply.
 If you would like to propose that you would undertake a work exchange for a shorter stay, please email us with the following information: